tuzov/os-preparation-ansible/README.md

 ### LUKS Encryption

-Encrypts disks and partitions using LUKS, with automated key management and persistent mounting.
-See [luks-encryption README](roles/luks-encryption/README.md) for details.
+Encrypts disks and partitions using LUKS, with automated key management and mounting.
+For more details, see [luks-encryption README](roles/luks-encryption/README.md).

-To copy keyfiles and headers to remote machines after reboot, please utilise `copy-luks-keys.yaml` a helper playbook.
+To copy keyfiles and headers to remote machines after reboot, use the included `copy-luks-keys.yaml` helper playbook.

-#### ⚠️ Warning!
+⚠️ Warning!
-Never encrypt the BIOS boot partition (commonly 4MB with `bios_grub` flag).
-Verify partitions with `parted /dev/sda print` before encryption.
-See [luks-encryption README warning](roles/luks-encryption/README.md#⚠️-critical-warning-⚠️) for more detailed information.
+Never encrypt the BIOS boot partition (commonly 4MB with bios_grub flag).
+Verify partitions with parted /dev/sda print before encryption.

 ### CPU Performance Optimization

 Optimizes CPU settings for high performance by disabling CPU idle states and setting performance governors.
-See [cpu-performance-optimisation README](roles/cpu-performance-optimisation/README.md) for details.
+For more details, see [cpu-performance-optimisation README](roles/cpu-performance-optimisation/README.md).

 ### Network Interface Rename

 Standardizes network interface naming to ensure consistency across server fleet.
-See [network-interface-rename README](roles/network-interface-rename/README.md) for details.
+For more details, see [network-interface-rename README](roles/network-interface-rename/README.md).